-Operation Raccoon City is a terrible single-player game, it's a highly unbalanced and downright broken competitive multiplayer game, and its only appeal as a cooperative game is through actually laughing along with your mates at just how awfully unrefined, if not bad, everything is.
+To put it bluntly, Operation Raccoon City fails on just about every level.
+It's a terrible single-player game, it's a highly unbalanced and downright broken competitive multiplayer game, and its only appeal as a cooperative game is through actually laughing along with your mates at just how awfully unrefined, if not bad, everything is.

 Should you run out of ammo for your primary weapon, you can fall back on your pistol.
 But as you'd expect, given how weak the assault rifle & shotguns are to begin with, pistols are nigh useless.
 Pistols can be used the same way you fire any other weapon, though if you hold the L2 button (which FYI is the button you also use to switch between your two weapons) you'll enter this strange sort of auto-aim mode where your pistol will aim at whatever is closest.
 Your view is highly restrictive, and if anything it kinda resembles the way shooting was handled back in ye olden days of camera angles and tank controls.
 Under the context of a fast paced third person shooter, it doesn't improve a pistol's efficiency in the slightest.

 There is also a melee attack as well, where your character randomly flails about with his/her knife.
 It's... actually surprisingly effective, however, and it gets the job done with a crowd of zombies much quicker than any of your weapons.
 It's kind of embarrassing to take down an entire horde just by mashing on the circle button.
 If you press the cross button afterwards, then your character will do an execution kill, though there are only 5 different executions (and one is context-sensitive for when you're close by to a wall) and because of how hectic the battles can get, the zombie model can often be knocked out of range (or killed prematurely) and you'll instead see your character jabbing his knife into thin air, or curb-stomping the concrete.